 Democratic lawmakers from Connecticut report Thanksgiving bomb threats against their homes

-WEST PALM BEACH, Fla. — At least four Democratic members of Congress from Connecticut were targeted by bomb threats on their homes Thursday, the lawmakers or their offices said.
+WEST PALM BEACH, Fla. — At least six Democratic members of Congress from Connecticut were targeted by bomb threats on their homes Thursday, the lawmakers or their offices said.

-Reps.
-Jim Himes, Joe Courtney, John Larson and Jahana Hayes all reported being the subject of such threats.
+Sen. Chris Murphy and all five House members — Reps.
+Jim Himes, Joe Courtney, John Larson, Jahana Hayes and Rosa DeLauro — reported being the subject of such threats.
 Police who responded said they found no evidence of explosives on the lawmakers' properties.

-There was no immediate word whether Rep. Rosa DeLauro, the fifth Democratic House member from the state, and Connecticut’s two Democratic senators received threats.
+There was no immediate word whether Democratic Sen. Richard Blumenthal also received a threat.

 The bomb threats against Democrats happened a day after a number of President-elect Donald Trump ’s most prominent Cabinet picks and appointees reported that they had received such threats, as well as “swatting attacks," in which perpetrators initiate an emergency law enforcement response against a victim under false pretenses.